moody/Waffle/README.md

 - **`Container:GetChild(key)`** — Looks up a child anywhere in the tree by the `key` it was given.
 Works from the root or any nested container/leaf.
 Errors if no child was registered under `key`.
 - **`Container:GetFrame()`** — Returns this node's frame.
 Works from a container or a leaf. `nil` if not resolved yet, e.g. a `frameFactory` not yet laid out.
 - **`Container:IsContainer()`** — Returns `true` if this node is a container.
 Works from a container or a leaf.
-- **`Container:Hide()`** — Takes this node out of the layout flow entirely, its siblings reflow to fill the space.
+- **`Container:Hide()`** — Takes this node out of the layout flow entirely, its siblings reflow to fill the space, and hides its own frame.
 Works from a container or a leaf.
 No-ops if already hidden.
 - **`Container:Show()`** — Reverses `Hide()`.
 Works from a container or a leaf.
 No-ops if not currently hidden.
 - **`Container:SetSize(size?)`** — Sets the fixed size this node takes up within its parent.
 Works from a container or a leaf.
 Pass `nil` to remove a fixed size and let it flex again.
 No-ops if already that size.
 - **`Container:SetGap(gap?)`** — Sets the space between this container's children.
 Container-only.
 No-ops if already that gap.